Skip to Content

 • Intermittent Use.
 This type of leave cannot be taken intermittently unless the employee is teleworking and the employer agrees to allow intermittent use.

 • Paid Sick Leave due to Advice of Health Care Provider to Self-Quarantine.
-Under the Act, 80 hours of Paid Sick Leave is available to any eligible employee who has been advised by a health care provider to self-quarantine.
+Under the Act, 80 hours of Paid Sick Leave is available to any eligible employee who has been advised by a healthcare provider to self-quarantine.
 The regulations provide that:

 • Leave-Specific Documentation.
-In addition to the documentation listed above, to take Paid Sick Leave for this reason, the employee must provide only the name of the health care provider who advised the employee to self-quarantine due to concerns related to COVID-19.
+In addition to the documentation listed above, to take Paid Sick Leave for this reason, the employee must provide only the name of the healthcare provider who advised the employee to self-quarantine due to concerns related to COVID-19.
 Importantly, the employer cannot require the employee to provide a doctor’s note or other documentation of the health care provider’s advice.
 In other words, the employer has to take the employee’s word for it.

 • Advice/Belief of Healthcare Provider.
 The healthcare provider must base his/her advice on a belief that the employee: